oddluck/limnoria-plugins/README.md

 Default value: `^ [{{ownerscreenname}}] {{title}} :: Duration: {{duration}} :: {{views_total}} views`

 `dailymotionHandlerEnabled` - Whether to enable additional information about dailymotion videos.

+### wikipedia handler

+`wikipedia.enabled` - Whether to fetch extracts for Wikipedia articles.

+`wikipedia.extractTemplate` - Wikipedia template.

+Default value: "^ {{extract}}"

+`wikipedia.maxChars` - Extract will be cut to this length (including '...').

+Default value: 240

+`wikipedia.removeParentheses` - Whether to remove parenthesized text from output.

+`wikipedia.ignoreSectionLinks` - Whether to ignore links to specific article sections.

+`wikipedia.apiParams` - Add or override API query parameters with a space-separated list of key=value pairs.

+`wikipedia.titleParam` - The query parameter that will hold the page title from the URL.

 ## Other options